AlenForko/Networking-course/README.md

 ## 8. Shield Power-up
 [Shield.cs](https://github.com/AlenForko/Networking-course/blob/main/Assets/Scripts/Player/Shield.cs) / [ShieldProp](https://github.com/AlenForko/Networking-course/blob/main/Assets/Scripts/Props/ShieldProp.cs)

 A shield power-up is added to the game, functioning similarly to health packs and mines.
 When picked up, it grants the player a shield that absorbs 2 hits.
 The shield status is synchronized across all clients.
 If the shield depletes, it's removed until the player picks up another.
 Damage first affects the shield, then the player's health.
+This can be seen in [Health.cs](https://github.com/AlenForko/Networking-course/blob/main/Assets/Scripts/Player/Health.cs).

 ## 9. Player Death
 [Health.cs](https://github.com/AlenForko/Networking-course/blob/main/Assets/Scripts/Player/Health.cs)